niemasd/Rosing-Knight-Moshiri-Demo-2022/README.md

 These plugin descriptions are only for the demo.
 They may translate to long-term use as well, but they may need to be modified slightly (notes are left throughout regarding these potential improvements for long-term use).
+Much of this was adapted from [Tianqi's notes](https://git.ucsd.edu/tiz014/fpga-to-qiita-demo/snippets/33).
 Some notations I'll use in this document:

 * `{...}` = file
 * `[...]` = CLI option